joshday/AverageShiftedHistograms.jl/docs/src/index.md

 ## Kernel Functions

-Any function can be provided to `ash` to be use
+Any nonnegative symmetric function can be provided to `ash` to be used as a kernel.
+The function does not need to be normalized (integrate to 1) as the fitting procedure takes care of this.

 ```@docs
 Kernels